adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 7/1/21

+* I had a chat with a startup founder in the parking space and I never thought you could think this way about a seemingly mundane thing like parking.
+They are optimally placed,paid,real estate with lots of room for automation!

 ## 6/1/21

 * Came across [this](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html) cool jupyter book which is made for cultural analytics in python.